kedro-org/kedro/docs/source/integrations/mlflow.md

-# Using Kedro and MLflow
+# How to add MLflow to your Kedro workflow

 MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
 It provides tools for tracking experiments, packaging code into reproducible runs, and sharing and deploying models.
-MLflow also supports multiple machine learning frameworks, including TensorFlow, PyTorch, and scikit-learn.
+MLflow supports machine learning frameworks such as TensorFlow, PyTorch, and scikit-learn.

-MLflow is an excellent companion for your Kedro projects because it allows you to easily track and manage your machine learning experiments and models.
+Adding MLflow to a Kedro project enables you to track and manage your machine learning experiments and models.
-By integrating MLflow with Kedro, you can seamlessly log metrics, parameters, and artifacts from your Kedro pipeline runs to MLflow, making it easy to compare and reproduce results.
-Additionally, MLflow's model registry and deployment tools make it easy to share and deploy your Kedro models with others.
+For example, you can log metrics, parameters, and artifacts from your Kedro pipeline runs to MLflow, then compare and reproduce the results.
+When collaborating with others on a Kedro project, MLflow's model registry and deployment tools make it easy to share and deploy machine learning models.

-## Preparation
+## Prerequisites

-You will need
+You will need the following:

-- A working Kedro project.
+- A working Kedro project in a virtual environment.
+The examples in this document assume the `spaceflights-pandas-viz` starter.
-- The MLflow client properly installed in your project: `pip install mlflow`.
+- The MLflow client installed into the same virtual environment: `pip install mlflow`.
-- (Recommended) An MLflow Tracking Server, which will allow you to quickly inspect the runs with a user-friendly web interface.

-For the Kedro project, the examples in this document assume the `spaceflights-pandas-viz` starter.

-The MLflow Tracking Server is optional, but highly recommended, even if you're working locally on a solo project.
-This document will assume that you have a running Tracking Server, whether it's a local one run by yourself or a remote one running on another machine or provided by a cloud vendor.
+We recommend use of an [MLflow tracking server](https://mlflow.org/docs/latest/tracking/server.html), that enables you to inspect runs through a web interface.
+This is optional, but strongly recommended, even if you're working locally on a solo project.
+This documentation assumes that you have a tracking server, whether it's a local one run by yourself or a remote one running on another machine or provided by a cloud vendor.
 You will need to configure your client properly, either by setting the `MLFLOW_TRACKING_URI` environment variable or by using the {external+mlflow:py:func}`mlflow.set_tracking_uri` function.
-Read {external+mlflow:doc}`the official MLflow Tracking Server 5 minute overview <getting-started/tracking-server-overview/index>` for a list of available options, and {external+mlflow:ref}`the MLflow Tracking Server documentation <logging_to_a_tracking_server>` for detailed configuration instructions.
+Read {external+mlflow:doc}`the official MLflow tracking server 5 minute overview <getting-started/tracking-server-overview/index>` for a list of available options, and {external+mlflow:ref}`the MLflow tracking server documentation <logging_to_a_tracking_server>` for detailed configuration instructions.

 ## Use cases

-There are different use cases for which you might want to use MLflow, many of which are already covered by the [`kedro-mlflow`](https://kedro-mlflow.readthedocs.io/) plugin.
+There are different use cases for which you might want to use MLflow, some of which are already covered by the [`kedro-mlflow`](https://kedro-mlflow.readthedocs.io/) plugin.
-In this document you will learn how to implement them yourself in a simplified form, and also how `kedro-mlflow` can do the hard work for you.
+This page explains how to implement them yourself in a simplified form, and also how `kedro-mlflow` can do the hard work for you.

-### Simple tracking of Kedro runs in MLflow using hooks
+### Simple tracking of Kedro runs in MLflow using Hooks

-Even though MLflow works best when working with machine learning and AI pipelines, you can track your regular Kedro runs as experiments in MLflow even if they have nothing to do with ML.
+Although MLflow works best when working with machine learning (ML) and AI pipelines, you can track your regular Kedro runs as experiments in MLflow even if they do not use ML.

-One possible way of doing it is using the {py:meth}`~kedro.framework.hooks.specs.PipelineSpecs.before_pipeline_run` hook to log the `run_params` passed to the hook.
+One possible way of doing it is using the {py:meth}`~kedro.framework.hooks.specs.PipelineSpecs.before_pipeline_run` Hook to log the `run_params` passed to the Hook.
-Here is how such an implementation would look like:
+An implementation would look as follows:

 ```python
 import typing as t